-Maintaining a healthy weight may require you to look at a lot more than just your diet and fitness plan.
-As we age, gaining weight seems a lot easier for many of us – and that’s because it is.
-Hormone depletion is a major issue in humans, and it all starts about the age of 30.
-Specifically, those hormone levels start to drop a few percentage points each year, which is why many of us start to wonder at some point in our thirties where all this extra weight is coming from despite eating the same way we always did and still working out.
-And it’s not just about hormone depletion, but also imbalance, which can be caused by a number of factors.
+Maintaining a healthy weight may require you to look beyond your diet and fitness plan.
+As we age, gaining weight seems a lot easier for many of us – and it actually is.
+One of its reasons can be hormonal imbalance.
+Hormone depletion is a major issue in humans, and it all starts after the age of 30.
+The hormone levels begin to drop each year, which is why many of us start wondering where all this extra weight is coming from despite eating the same way we always did and working out.
+Basically, it is the hormonal imbalance that makes losing weight so hard.

-The journey to shedding excess weight is never easy, and it could be especially discouraging when you do everything by the book but still can’t seem to lose the stubborn pounds.
+The journey to shed excess weight is never easy, and it becomes more discouraging when you do everything by the book but still can’t seem to lose the stubborn pounds.
 If you’ve done it all, from cutting off processed foods to shunning carbs but still can’t get the desired results, you might want to check the function of your thyroid.

 The butterfly-shaped thyroid gland, located behind your vocal cords, has pretty much the upper hand when it comes to weight control.
-You see, the thyroid gland churns out hormones to regulate metabolic processes, and if you’ve got an underactive thyroid, you’ve most probably got a sluggish metabolism – a potentially major factor in weight gain.
+You see, the thyroid gland churns out hormones to regulate metabolic processes.
+If you’ve got an underactive thyroid, you’ve most probably got a sluggish metabolism – a potentially major factor in weight gain.

-Estrogen is a key hormone with many beneficial factors.
-For women, estrogen is needed for sexual reproduction, memory, and bone health; in men, it is important for sexual maturation, bone health, and maintaining cholesterol metabolism.
-However, too much of a good thing rarely results in a positive outcome, and when it comes to estrogen, one of the negative results of having too much is in fact weight gain.
+Estrogen is a key hormone with many benefits.
+For women, estrogen is needed for sexual reproduction, memory, and bone health.
+For men, it is essential for sexual maturation, bone health, and maintaining cholesterol metabolism.
+However, too much of a good thing rarely results in a positive outcome.
+So, when it comes to estrogen, having too much estrogen can cause weight gain.

-The body can produce an elevated amount of estrogen in both sexes where lack of exercise and poor nutrition are present, and this puts us at risk of overweight and obesity.
-The environment also plays a considerable role in making you estrogen dominant.
-This has been coming to light in the past few decades due to the increasing amount of toxicities in our environment.
-Environmental estrogen mimickers called xenoestrogens (obtained from chemicals and preservatives) and phytoestrogens (obtained from food and plant pesticides) have been increasing each decade, which is why in this day and age we need to be especially wary of what we bring into our homes.
+The body can produce an elevated amount of estrogen in both sexes where lack of exercise and poor nutrition are present, putting us at risk of obesity.
+The environment also plays a considerable role in increasing the estrogen level.
+Environmental estrogen mimickers called xenoestrogens (obtained from chemicals and preservatives) and phytoestrogens (obtained from food and plant pesticides) have been increasing each decade, which is why we need to be wary of what we bring into our homes nowadays.

-In order to avoid accumulating an excess amount of estrogen in your body, opt for organic fresh foods and avoid harsh chemicals in the household or your personal care products.
-Avoid processed foods spiked with preservatives, as well as food that’s been wrapped in aluminum or BPA plastic for a prolonged period of time.
+In order to avoid an excessive amount of estrogen in your body, opt for organic fresh foods and avoid harsh chemicals in the household or personal care products.
+Avoid processed foods spiked with preservatives, as well as food that’s been wrapped in aluminum or BPA plastic for a prolonged time.
 Also, avoid drinking out of plastic bottles.

-An adequate level of testosterone is necessary for both men and women in order to enhance libido, build muscles, burn fat, and sustain memory.
+An adequate testosterone level is necessary for men and women to enhance libido, build muscles, burn fat, and sustain memory.
 Falling levels of testosterone can often lead to weight gain in both sexes.
-Low testosterone levels are a problem now in many younger men, and this is due in large part to our toxic environment.
-As mentioned above, the excess estrogen found in chemicals and food can play a major role in creating imbalances in your hormones, and this also directly result in lower levels of testosterone.
+Low testosterone level is a problem now in many younger men due to our toxic environment.
+As mentioned above, the excess estrogen found in chemicals and food can play a significant role in creating imbalances in your hormones, including lower testosterone levels.
 Even carrying your cell phone in your pocket can decrease testosterone levels.
 In order to reverse this problem, men and women above the age of forty can take natural hormone therapy replacement.

 Insulin and leptin

-If you’re one of my regular readers, you’ll know by now that sugar is one of the awful things to have made its way into our lives.
-Most of us today are living with chronically high insulin levels due to our Western diet high in sugars and grains.
-And this is the main culprit behind weight gain.
-When that insulin response gets out of whack due to our poor diets, then all heck breaks loose, and fat stores start to build up much more easily.
+Sugar is one of the awful things to have made its way into our lives.
+Today, most of us live with chronically high insulin levels due to our Western diet high in sugars and grains, which is the main culprit behind weight gain.
+When that insulin response gets out of whack due to poor diets, all heck breaks loose, and fat stores start to build up much more quickly.

-Cortisol releases a lot of energy, and if you don’t burn it off through exercise it can also make you especially hungry, which often leads to “stress eating.”
+Cortisol releases a lot of energy, and if you don’t burn it off through exercise, it can make you hungry, which often leads to “stress eating.”

 Not getting enough sleep is another reason for high cortisol levels and weight gain.
-This is where a sleep cocktail is useful, and I always recommend vitamin D (5000 IUs), magnesium (500 mg), and melatonin (3 mg) just before bed to calm your mind and induce sleep.
+Here a sleep cocktail will be beneficial.
+Vitamin D (5000 IUs), magnesium (500 mg), and melatonin (3 mg) are mostly recommended to calm your mind and induce sleep.

-If you are struggling with maintaining a healthy weight and are bothered to the point of wanting to do something, get your hormone levels tested.
-In addition, you’ll want to take a closer look at diet to make sure you are following a strict Paleo regime.
+If you struggle with sustaining a healthy weight and want to do something, get your hormone levels tested.
+In addition to this, take a closer look at your diet to make sure you follow a strict Paleo regime.